 The boot camp will teach you the necessary skills to become a junior developer of web applications.
 Their instructors are professionals in the industry who work as software developers for 20 years on average.

 They are excited to help students begin their technology careers and invest in their success.

 Java or .NET: What Course to Choose?

-The Java and .NET languages are interesting to understand, but some companies use more than one language depending upon the job concentration.
+The Java and .NET languages are interesting to understand, but some companies use more than one language, depending on the job concentration.

 For a good starting point, investigate the jobs you are interested in and review the code specifications in the job description.

 What to Expect After Finishing a Boot Camp?

 Tech Elevator’s aim is to teach you not only to write code but to be a developer.
 That means that, as you continue to practice and grow in your career, you solve problems and think through solutions like developers.

 After 14 weeks, you can trust to get to work as a junior developer with core code skills, which will have an effect on your job from day one.

 After taking advantage of their Pathway Program to concentrate on professional development skills to help you pursue your next career, you become a well-rounded job applicant.